• Skip to primary navigation

 Nike Free Metcon 4 Vs Nike Free Metcon 5 | Which Is Better?

 The Nike Free Metcon 4 versus Nike Free Metcon 5 has been a topic of discussion in comment sections on my YouTube channel.
-Both of these Nike training shoes deliver similar performances but with some key construction differences.
+Both of these Nike workout shoes deliver similar performances but with some key construction differences.

 If you’re in the market for really good HIIT shoes, then you’ve likely considered the Nike Free Metcon 4 versus the 5, and you might also be wondering if you should go with the older model and save money or buy the new model.